 - making a cutting list and pricing up your project

-You are also asked to bring your own cordless combo screw driver/drill.
+You are also asked to bring your own cordless combo screw driver/drill and some hand tools which will be detailed in the information letter you receive as you sign up.
 Please don’t bring impact drivers.
 If you have any questions regarding the above, please get in touch.

 Sara Tommerup: Sara is a natural builder and carpenter with a broad range of experience within the different natural building techniques spanning earth, straw, stone, wood and lime.
 Sara has learnt from many different natural builders around the world.
 She also holds a Msc in Architecture.

-Accommodation is available for camping around our guest lodge, an A-frame wooden cabin with kitchen and dining/living space.
-We have running filtered spring water throughout the site, compost toilets and wash facilities.
+Accommodation is available for camping around our A-frame wooden cabin with kitchen and dining/living space.
+We have running spring water throughout the site, compost toilets and wash facilities.

 We will email directions along with detailed course information after you sign up to a course.